 At Kedarnath Dham, you have limited options for everything from living to food, so just pack a small backpack.
-The must in the backpack should be a towel, toiletry kit, an extra pair of your clothes, medicines and a small portion of energy food like nuts, chocolates or energy bar.
+The must in the backpack should be a towel, toiletry kit, an extra pair of your clothes, medicines, and a small portion of energy food like nuts, chocolates, or energy bars.

 In case of emergency, there is a medicine shop and relief center at Kedarnath, from where one can make a purchase.